3D modeling vs Sculpting

 Visualization and Design Communication: 3D modeling enables graphic visual representations of concepts, designs, and structures.

-Accurate Prototyping: Allows for the creation of accurate and detailed prototypes before physical construction, reducing errors and costs associated with design changes.
+Accurate Prototyping: Enables the creation of detailed prototypes before physical construction, reducing errors and design-change costs.

 Realistic Rendering: Advanced rendering capabilities produce high-quality and realistic images, aiding in presentations, marketing materials, and client pitches.